Positional $\omega$-regular languages: Full proofs for Section 5.2

+A major algorithmic problem is the resolution of games on graphs, that is, deciding whether "Eve" has a "winning strategy" in a given game.
+A common approach to solving games with "$\oo$-regular" objectives is to reduce them to parity games: Build the product between the game graph and a "parity automaton" recognising the objective, and then apply a parity game solver to it.
+Using state-of-the-art quasipolynomial-time parity game solvers~\cite{CJKLS22}, this leads to a complexity of roughly $(|\G||\A|)^{\log d}$, where $d$ is the number of priorities used by $\A$.
+As discussed in the previous section, if $\A$ recognises a "positional" language, we have provided a polynomial-time algorithm reducing its size (to possibly a minimal one).

+Moreover, if the objective $W=\Lang{\A}$ is "positional", an alternative method is to apply a value iteration algorithm directly on the game.
+For this, we need a $(|G|,W)$-universal graph $\U$ (which exists by~\cite[Theorem~3.1]{Ohlmann23Univ}), which leads to an algorithm working in time $\O(|G|\|\U|)$~\cite{CFGO22Universal}.
+Moreover, one of the appealing aspects of this approach is the possibility to establish lower bounds for the size of universal graphs, which has been succesfully used in the past for setting the limits of various families of algorithms~\cite{CFJLP19,CFGO22Universal}.

+In this work, we have shown how to obtain a "universal graph" from a "signature automaton".
+A possible research direction would be to optimize this construction and determine the size of universal graphs for positional $\oo$-regular objectives.
+In this way, we could expect to: \begin{itemize} \item decrease the complexity of solving positional $\oo$-regular games to about $|G|^{(1+\log d)}|\A|$, \item obtain matching lower bounds for $(n, \Lang{\A})$-universal graphs. \end{itemize}

-\section{Full proofs for Section~\ref{subsec-p4:from-HP-to-signature}}
+\section{Full proofs for Section \texorpdfstring{\ref{subsec:from-HP-to-signature}}{5.2}}

-In this Appendix, we include full proofs for all the propositions and lemmas appearing in Section~\ref{subsec-p4:from-HP-to-signature}.
-In order to be able to tackle these proofs and formalise them in the simplest and cleanest possible way, we first introduce some technical artillery that will come in handy to deal with the structure of layered total preorders of "signature automata".
-We begin by introducing "nice transformations" of automata equipped with a "priority-faithful" relation in Section~\ref{subsec-p4-app:nice-transforms}.
-Then, in Section~\ref{subsec-p4-app:full-proofs} we give the full details of the induction constructing a "structured signature automaton" for a "positional" language.
+In this Appendix, we include full proofs for all the propositions and lemmas appearing in Section~\ref{subsec:from-HP-to-signature}.
+To help formalise them, we first introduce some technical artillery that will come in handy to deal with the structure of total preorders of "signature automata".
+We begin by introducing "nice transformations" of automata equipped with a "priority-faithful" relation in Section~\ref{subsec-app:nice-transforms}.
+Then, in Section~\ref{subsec-app:full-proofs} we give the full details of the induction constructing a "structured signature automaton" for a "positional" language.